elisehaldane/morello-board/README.md

 - `pkg64c` is natively supported and requires no additional work to bootstrap it

+## Environment variables

+In addition to the GitHub variables mentioned earlier, others were introduced.
+What follows is a complete list:

+- `GITHUB_ORG`: the organisation's name
+- `GITHUB_PAT`: a read/write GitHub token for organisation runners
+- `HOST_ID`: a label for the host, appears first in the runner name
+- `HOST_INTERFACE`: the host's ethernet interface ID
+- `RUNNER_PREFIX`: a prefix in the runner name, commonly a project ID
+- `RC_VERSION`: the script version, appears last in the runner name

+A runner name comprises four components: the `HOST_ID`, `RUNNER_PREFIX`, a suffix of random alphanumeric characters (the `RUNNER_SUFFIX`), and the `RC_VERSION`.
+To avoid collisions when the runner is created, the random suffix is the only part that the user cannot modify via the above variables.

 ## Additional context

 - Further information on Arm's Morello prototype can be found here: [developer.arm.com][arm].